Master

 German and English study variant

-The biomedical technology course can be studied in a German or an English version.
-Depending on the selected variant, all courses in English or German are offered.
+The Biomedical Engineering programme can be studied in either German or English.
+Depending on the chosen option, all courses are offered in either English or German.

-The Elective subjects offered vary every semester and can differ between the course variants; As a rule, they are offered alternately in English or German.
-Elective subjects of the other language variant can be documented if they have the required language skills.
+The Elective courses offered vary each semester and may differ between the various degree programme options; they are generally offered alternately in English or German.
+Elective courses in the other language can be taken provided you have the necessary language skills.

-A change between the English and the German variant is possible at any time in the course of the course, provided that the corresponding language requirements (see point application) are met.
+Switching between the English and German versions is possible at any time during the course of study, provided the corresponding language requirements (see section on application) are met.

 Application and enrolment